mvk/blog.wooh.hu/content/post/on-my-way-to-health.md

 ### Ride!
 Getting ready

 I'm really excited to get on my bike again, but I have to be patient.
 I know that in about 2 weeks I'll be able to ride again, of course I won't be able to continue my training plan.
 I think during the rest of the season I'll mostly do `E2` aka.
 Endurance-Miles rides only.
 That means just do as much long rides as I can, in my Heart Rate zone 2.
 That will prevent my ankle from any overload/overtrain.

+### Compared to 2013 it was pretty quick

+I had the same issue in 2013 when I was in the US.
+After flying to San Francisco, I experienced a huge pain in my ankle after the very first day.
+That year it took about 5-6 months to recover.
+I tried every treatment without any luck.
+I was very frustrated and had no idea what was going on.
+Luckily just before I had to fly again to US (Seattle) it suddenly improved, so I could accept an offer.